Optimal Transport under Group Fairness Constraints: Experiments

 \cref{fig:big_fig} b. compares our two relaxed approaches across our two datasets, allowing us to highlight the effect of data geometry.
 For the Gaussian dataset, the cost-fairness trade-off of penalized OT, cost learning with a Mahalanobis metric, and cost learning with an MLP are similar.
 On the Circles dataset, however, the penalized approach achieves a superior trade-off, reaching any level of fairness at lower cost than the cost learning methods.
 This is expected, as penalized OT imposes no restrictions on the transport plans (see Section~\ref{sec:comparison}).
 Moreover, cost learning with the Mahalanobis parameterization cannot reduce fairness loss below $10^{-2}$, whereas the MLP variant is flexible enough to transform the data nonlinearly, which is required to closely match the fairness target on this problem.
 Finally, for both datasets, increasing the entropic penalty $\varepsilon$ in vanilla OT fails to achieve the desired fairness, highlighting the relevance and effectiveness of our approaches.

-\subsection{Assessing the Reusability of Learned Costs}
+\subsubsection{Assessing the Reusability of Learned Costs}

 A key advantage of our cost learning approach is that, once the cost function is learned, it can be applied to match new samples using vanilla OT without retraining.
-In contrast, the penalized optimal transport plan cannot be reused, requiring a new penalized OT problem to be solved for each incoming batch of data. \looseness=-1 In this section, we quantify the benefits of reusing the learned cost on new samples in terms of \emph{inference time} and \emph{fairness generalization}.
+In contrast, the penalized optimal transport plan cannot be reused, requiring a new penalized OT problem to be solved for each incoming batch of data.

+In this section, we quantify the benefits of reusing the learned cost on new samples in terms of \emph{inference time} and \emph{fairness generalization}.
 To this end, we first learn a Mahalanobis cost and an MLP-based cost on the Gaussian problem, using a training dataset of $1000$ samples from $X$ and $100$ samples from $Y$.
 We subsequently draw test datasets of $500$ new samples from $X$ and $50$ new samples from $Y$, solve the vanilla entropic OT problem using the learned costs, and record both the inference time and fairness loss of the resulting transport plan for each test dataset.
 For comparison, we also report the inference time of penalized OT and the fairness of vanilla OT on the same test data.
 Results are shown in Figure \ref{fig:recycling}.

 We observe that using the learned cost allows matching new samples with significantly lower inference time than the penalized approach since the latter requires solving the full penalized optimal transport problem each time new samples are added to the dataset.
 Furthermore, fairness levels on new samples remain close to those achieved during training.
 While a generalization gap is present—larger for the MLP cost than for the Mahalanobis cost, as expected—this demonstrates that the learned costs generalize to new samples and achieve substantially better fairness than vanilla OT.\looseness=-1